-- ii.
-Anonymous tips must be corroborated through direct observation or identifiable, reliable sources. - b.
-If the person in crisis is only posing a danger of harming self and not others, and is resistant to the transport hold, officers should consider whether continued contact with the person in crisis may result in an unreasonable risk to the person, the public or officers. - i.
-Officers may choose to strategically de-escalate or disengage to avoid resorting to physical force when the danger to the person in crisis by self-harming is no longer imminent and the person has not committed a serious or violent crime. - ii.
-Officers should only consider using this technique when it is safe and prudent to do so.
+- i.
+The sources can be based on the statements of the person, witnesses, family members, or on the physical scene itself. - ii.
+Anonymous tips must be corroborated through direct observation or identifiable, reliable sources. - c.
+Members should consider whether the person might be willing to voluntarily receive treatment. - c.
+If the person in crisis is only posing a danger of harming self and not others, and is resistant to the transport hold, officers should consider whether continued contact with the person in crisis may result in an unreasonable risk to the person, the public or officers.